Levent0z/docsify/2022/javascript-refresher.md

 ```

 **Notes**
-Mind the difference between string's `substr` and `substring`.
+- Mind the difference between functions `substr` and `substring`.
 How to remember: substr & length, substring and endIndexX have the same number of letters.
 (The last x reminds that the end index is eXclusive)
+- If the second argument is omitted from `substr` or `subtring`, the implied intent is the rest of the characters.

 ## Objects